 It has been already clearly shown, that notwithstanding Mr. Wesley's strong expressions against separation from the Church of England, he left Methodism practically and organically independent of every other Church.
-The only connection it had with the Establishment was the personal connection of some of its members, which has been already mentioned-a state of things that continued long after Mr. Wesley's death.
-There was no disruption or seccession.
-The question to be solved by the Conference was not whether the Connection should be independent of the Church; but whether the numerous congregations, which God had raised up by the labors of these self-denying menand to whom they regularly preached the word of life, should be left without the sacraments, which Christ had ordained to be observed in his Church.
-A few of the preachers, and some of the people, who had probably been influenced by Charles Wesley's High Church theories opposed any extension of the administration of the sacraments; and would probably have approved of giving them up, even in those cases where Wesley had allowed them.
-But the great majority of preachers and people believed that they were neglecting a Scriptural duty, and seriously impeding the progress of the work of God by not giving the sacraments to the members of the Societies.
-As the Risen Redeemer, in giving the great gospel commission to his disciples, had directly joined the work of "teaching" with "baptizing," if they believed themselves to be divinely appointed teachers and pastors, they had no more right to refuse to administer the sacraments, to those whom they regarded as proper recipients, than they had to keep back the message of truth which the Holy Ghost had called them to preach.
-The one, as well as the other, was included in their commission.
+The only connection it had with the Establishment was the personal connection of some of its members, which has been already mentioned; a state of things that continued long after Mr. Wesley's death.
+There was no disruption of The question to be solved by the Conference was not whether the Connexion should be independent of the Church; but whether the numerous congregations which God had raised up by the labors of these self-denying men, and to whom they regularly preached the word of life should be left without the sacraments, which Christ had ordained to be observed in his Church.
+A few of the preachers, and some of the people, who had probably been influenced by Charles Wesley's High Church theories opposed any extension of the administration of the sacraments; and would probably have approved of giving them up, even in those cases where Wesley had allowed them But the great majority of preachers and people believed that they were neglecting a scriptural duty, and seriously impeding the progress of the work of God by not giving the sacraments to the members of the Societies.
+As the Riser Redeemer, in giving the great gospel commission to his dis ciples, had directly joined the work of "teaching" with "baptizing," if they believed memselves to be divinely appointed teachers and pastors, they had no more right to refuse to administer the sacraments, to those whom they regarded as proper recipients, than they had to keep back the message of truth, which the Holy Ghost had called them to preach.
+The one, as well the other, was included in their commission.

 It was a crisis in the history of Methodism.
-They must either go forward and carry out consistently the principle of Christian expediency that had governed Wesley's life; or else go backward, and arrest and cripple the great religious movement in which God had so signally honored them.
-Wesley's expressed sentiments against separation could not be expected to restrain his followers, to a greater extent than ever they had restained his own freedom of action.
+They must either go forward and carry out consistently the principle of Christian expediency that had governed Wesley's life; or else go backward, and arrest and cripple the great religious movement, in which God had so signally honored them.